-- The 21-speed shifters with derailleurs are perfect for a wide gear range and smooth shifts
+- 21-speed shifters with derailleurs are perfect for a wide gear range and smooth shifts

-- Front and rear mechanical disc brakes provide crisp stopping and steady speed control on descents and extra wide double wall alloy rims wrap around 2.1-Inch wide knobby mountain tires
+- Front and rear mechanical disc brakes deliver precise stopping power and steady speed control on descents, paired with extra wide double-wall alloy rims embracing 2.1-inch wide knobby mountain tires

 - POWERFUL ELECTRIC SYSTEM--With removable 48V-7.8Ah(374.4)Wh battery, you can pedal assist to 40 miles per charge using the low pedal assist level.
 500w brushless geared motor provides reliable support and 20MPH top speed. providing more than enough to power your daily commute, a cruise on the mountain, or a meander along your favorite trail.
 You can easily handle most of the hillsides encountered.